-A person meets the specific admission requirements if he or she has
+A person meets the specific admission requirements if they have:

-- at least 90 credits of relevance to the field, including at least 60 second-cycle credits and a second-cycle degree project of at least 30 credits within the field, or - a second cycle degree in a relevant field
+- at least 90 credits of relevance to the field, including at least 60 second-cycle credits, or - a second-cycle degree in a relevant field.

 Finally, the student must be judged to have the potential to complete the programme.